Tuesday, December 26, 2017

 Wednesday, March 29, 2017

-The nucleus around which a TOE will hopefully crystallize.
+The nucleus around which a theory of everything will hopefully crystallize.

-I will be arguing here that our reality, the world of appearances, is encoded in the relative phases of an ineffably large number of oscillators, each of which is a kind of primitive clock.
+Our reality, the world of appearances, is encoded in the relative phases of tan ineffably large number of oscillators, each of which is a kind of primitive clock.

 An early interpretation of the theory of quantum mechanics was that there is a harmonic oscillator somehow assigned to each point in space, and that these account for the matter fields of the universe.
-Examples of such oscillators (the definition is abstract and mathematical), unsuitable for easy, weekend universe creation, would be masses bouncing up and down on springs, and electronic devices called tank circuits, which are just one capacitor connected across the terminals of one inductor, plus taps on the inductor for getting the energy in.
-(I am thinking here of the Hartley oscillator, of which I built half a dozen as a teenager.)
+Examples of such oscillators would be masses bouncing up and down on springs, and electronic devices called tank circuits, which are just one capacitor connected across the terminals of one inductor.

-First of all, the phase pull-in effect alluded to above provides a simple answer to questions such as where the organizing principle comes from.
+The phase pull-in effect provides a simple answer to questions such as where the organizing principle comes from.
 All you need to explain is where the oscillators themselves all came from, how they oscillate, and why they are coupled.
-Since the oscillators begin life in spacelessness, it is hard to see how they could avoid interacting to produce a coupling effect.
+Since the oscillators begin life in spacelessness, they cannot avoid interacting to produce a coupling effect.
 Second, oscillators need no past or future; they can arise as a succession of causally related nows that alternates between two contrasting forms.
-(Since we haven't gotten as far as space yet, these would have to be abstract, spaceless entities that smack of yin and yang.)
 Figures in Conway's game of Life would seem to be examples of this alternation.

 A great many oscillators all with the same phase is not an interesting universe.
 However, suppose this is impossible because of "train wrecks" happening during the synchronization process that produce frustration of the synchronization analogous to spin frustration in spin glasses.
 An example would be a cyclic relationship of oscillators in which a wave goes around the loop endlessly.
 Such cycles may correspond to particles of matter in our universe, and the spiral waves that they would throw off into surrounding space may correspond to the fields around such particles.